sagemathinc/cocalc-docker/README.md

 3. Wait a few minutes for the image to pull, decompress and the container to start, then visit https://localhost.

 For other operating systems and way more details, see below.
+But a quick note, if you are using aarch64 (e.g., Apple Silicon or Rasberry Pi 64-bit), use `sagemathinc/cocalc-aarch64` instead of `sagemathinc/cocalc` for a native binary!

 ## What is this?

-**Run CoCalc for free for a small group on your own server!**
+**Run CoCalc for free for a small group on your own server or laptop!**

 This is a free open-source  multiuser CoCalc server that you can _**very easily**_ install on your own computer or server using Docker.
 If you need something to install on a cluster of servers using Kubernetes, see [cocalc-kubernetes](https://github.com/sagemathinc/cocalc-kubernetes).